 - Yellow mustard – yes, old-fashioned yellow mustard is my mustard of choice for this recipe.
 You can substitute other types of mustard, but it will affect the taste.

 - Paprika – is an optional ingredient.
-Just a sprinkle over the top of the filling gives it a pop of color and makes your deviled eggs irresistible.
+Just a sprinkle over the top of the filling gives it a pop of color and makes your southern deviled eggs irresistible.

 - Cut the eggs in half lengthwise with a sharp knife and carefully pop out the yolk.
 Set the whites aside.